-The Offer Price of our Shares is higher than the net tangible assets per Share immediately prior to the Share Offer.
-Therefore, purchasers of our Shares in the Share Offer will experience an immediate and substantial dilution in the unaudited pro forma adjusted combined net tangible assets to approximately HK\$0.20 per Share, which is calculated based on the maximum Offer Price of HK\$0.6 per Share.
+The [REDACTED] of our Shares is higher than the net tangible assets per Share immediately prior to the [REDACTED].
+Therefore, purchasers of our Shares in the [REDACTED] will experience an immediate and substantial dilution in the unaudited pro forma adjusted combined net tangible assets to approximately HK\$[REDACTED] per Share, which is calculated based on the maximum [REDACTED] of HK\$[REDACTED] per Share.
 If we issue additional Shares in the future such as pursuant to the exercise of share options granted under the Share Option Scheme, purchasers of our Shares may experience further dilution in their ownership percentage.
 In addition, we may consider offering and issuing additional Shares in the future for expansion of our business or to the extent that our ordinary Shares are issued upon the exercise of Share options.
-In this regard, you may experience further dilution in the net tangible assets per Share if we issue additional Shares in the future at a price which is lower than the net tangible assets per Share.
+In this regard, you may experience further dilution in the net tangible assets per Share if we issue additional Shares in the net tangible assets per Share.